2026 UEFA European Under-17 Championship

-The 2026 UEFA European Under-17 Championship will be the 23rd edition of the UEFA European Under-17 Championship (42nd edition if the Under-16 era is also included), the annual international youth football championship organised by UEFA for the men's under-17 national teams of Europe.
-Estonia, which were selected by UEFA on 26 September 2023, will host the tournament.
+The 2026 UEFA European Under-17 Championship was the 23rd edition of the UEFA European Under-17 Championship (42nd edition if the Under-16 era is also included), the annual international youth football championship organised by UEFA for the men's under-17 national teams of Europe.
+Estonia, which were selected by UEFA on 26 September 2023, hosted the tournament.

-A total of eight teams will play in the tournament, with players born on or after 1 January 2009 eligible to participate.
+A total of eight teams played in the tournament, with players born on or after 1 January 2009 eligible to participate.

-The tournament and its qualification will act as the UEFA qualifiers for the FIFA U-17 World Cup.
-The top teams will qualify for the 2026 FIFA U-17 World Cup in Qatar as the UEFA representatives.
+The tournament and its qualification acted as the UEFA qualifiers for the FIFA U-17 World Cup.
+The top 11 teams qualified for the 2026 FIFA U-17 World Cup in Qatar as the UEFA representatives.

+Italy won the competition for the third time (second in the under-17 era) after defeating Belgium 4–3 on penalties in the final.

 Qualification

 Qualified teams

 The following teams qualified for the final tournament.

 Note: All appearance statistics include only U-17 era (since 2002).